arpitbbhayani/knowledge-base/system-design/why-where-and-when-should-we-throttle-or-rate-limit/README.md

 [![Why, where, and when should we throttle or rate limit?](https://i.ytimg.com/vi/CW4gVlU0xtU/mqdefault.jpg)](https://www.youtube.com/watch?v=CW4gVlU0xtU)

-It is a common belief that a rate limiter is always external and is designed to prevent our systems from being abused by the external world, but this is not true.
-In this video, we understand what throttling is, why we need it in the first place and 5 use cases where external and internal rate limiters are super useful.
+<p>It is a common belief that a rate limiter is always external and is designed to prevent our systems from being abused by the external world, but this is not true.
+In this video, we understand what throttling is, why we need it in the first place and 5 use cases where external and internal rate limiters are super useful.</p>

-Outline:
+<p>Outline:
-00:00 Introduction
+ - 00:00 Introduction
-02:56 What is Throttling?
+ - 02:56 What is Throttling?
-03:37 What rate limiter does when it gets a surge of requests?
+ - 03:37 What rate limiter does when it gets a surge of requests?
-06:39 Why do we need a rate limiter?
+ - 06:39 Why do we need a rate limiter?
-10:45 Usecase 1: Preventing catastrophic DDoS Attack 12:20 Usecase 2: Gracefully handling a surge in legitimate users 13:46 Usecase 3: Multi-tiered limits
+ - 10:45 Usecase 1: Preventing catastrophic DDoS Attack
+ - 12:20 Usecase 2: Gracefully handling a surge in legitimate users
+ - 13:46 Usecase 3: Multi-tiered limits
-15:42 Usecase 4: Not overusing an expensive vendor 16:48 Usecase 5: Streamlining deletes to protect an unprotected database
+ - 15:42 Usecase 4: Not overusing an expensive vendor
+ - 16:48 Usecase 5: Streamlining deletes to protect an unprotected database</p>

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)